Immigration

 Can immigrant children who don't have U.S. immigration documentation get SNAP, Financial Assistance, Child Care or Medicaid?

-No, only children born in the U.S., are permanent residents, or qualify for special immigration status can receive benefits.
+No, only children born in the U.S., or those with qualifying immigration status can receive benefits.
 Individuals (adults and children) with an emergency medical need may be eligible to receive Medicaid coverage for that emergency.

 Is information about sponsorship required as a component of applying for SNAP, Financial Assistance, Child Care or Medicaid?